History of Hungary: Árpád succession

 King Louis died without a male heir, and after years of civil war, the future Holy Roman Emperor Sigismund (r.
-1387–1437), a prince of the Luxembourg line, succeeded to the throne by marrying the daughter of Louis the Great, Mary of Hungary (who was herself crowned a "king" in 1382), becoming an official co-ruler and consolidating his power.
-It was not for entirely selfless reasons that one of the leagues of barons helped him to power: Sigismund had to pay for the support of the lords by transferring a sizeable part of the royal properties.
+1387–1437) succeeded to the throne by marrying the daughter of Louis the Great, Mary of Hungary (who was herself crowned a "king" in 1382), becoming an official co-ruler and consolidating his power.
+Sigismund had to pay for the support of the lords by transferring a sizeable part of the royal properties.
 For some years, the baron's council governed the country in the name of the Holy Crown; the king was even imprisoned for a short time.
 The restoration of the authority of the central administration took decades.
 After Mary's death, Sigismund ruled as a sole ruler for life.

 In 1404, Sigismund introduced the Placetum Regnum.
 According to this decree, Papal bulls and messages could not be pronounced in Hungary without the consent of the king.
-Sigismund summoned the Council of Constance that met between 1414 and 1418 to abolish the Avignon Papacy and end the Western Schism of the Catholic Church, which was resolved by the election of Pope Martin V. During his long reign, the royal castle of Buda became probably the largest Gothic palace of the late Middle Ages.
+Sigismund summoned the Council of Constance that met between 1414 and 1418 to abolish the Avignon Papacy and end the Western Schism, which was resolved by the election of Pope Martin V. During his long reign, the royal castle of Buda became probably the largest Gothic palace of the late Middle Ages.

 After the death of Sigismund in 1437, his son-in-law, Albert II of Germany, assumed the title King of Hungary.
 In 1437, there was an anti-feudal and anti-clerical peasant revolt in Transylvania which was strongly influenced by Hussite ideas.
 The first Hungarian Bible translation was completed in 1439 just before Albert's death in 1439.

-From a small noble family in Transylvania, John Hunyadi grew to become one of the country's most powerful lords, thanks to his outstanding capabilities as a mercenary commander.
+John Hunyadi grew to become one of the country's most powerful lords, thanks to his capabilities as a mercenary commander.
 In 1446, the parliament elected him governor (1446–1453), then regent (1453–1456).
 He was a successful crusader against the Ottoman Turks, with one of his greatest victories the Siege of Belgrade in 1456.
-Hunyadi defended the city against the onslaught of the Ottoman Sultan Mehmed II.
-During the siege, Pope Callixtus III ordered the bells of every European church to be rung every day at noon as a call for believers to pray for the defenders of the city.
-However, in many countries (such as England and the Spanish kingdoms), the news of the victory arrived before the order, and the ringing of the church bells at noon was transformed into a commemoration of the victory.
-The popes did not withdraw the order, and Catholic (and the older Protestant) churches still ring the noon bell in the Christian world to this day.